Edit

 2.3.
 Pro-Rate Prices

-With pro-rate prices OpenMeter will pro-rate the price of the new rate card for the remaining billing period.
+With pro-rate prices, OpenMeter will pro-rate the price of the new rate card for the remaining billing period.
 This means that the price will be adjusted proportionally for the remaining billing period.